Esther Saraelle Tahrir, MPH

 GOJoven Belize Executive Director

-Eva is currently the Executive Director for GOJoven Belize and has served as the Country Representative for the Youth Leadership in Sexual and Reproductive Health Program (GOJoven), where she was a Summit Fellow in 2004.
+Eva is currently the Executive Director for GOJoven Belize.
+Previously, she served as the Country Representative for the Youth Leadership in Sexual and Reproductive Health Program (GOJoven), where she was a Summit Fellow in 2004.
 She is a graduate from the University of Belize with honors as a Practical Nurse and, with support from the Summit Scholarship Fund; Eva hopes to complete her BA in Social Work from the University of West Indies in 2013.
 As a graduate of the GOJoven Training of Trainer’s process, Eva collaborates with Belmopan Regional office of the Belize Ministry of Health for the Health, Community, and Parenting Bureau (HECOPAB) to conduct SRH trainings to key health providers like the Community Health Workers (CHW) on a variety of topics, including emergency contraception, family planning, gender, and evaluation.
 She served as the Lead Consultant and Facilitator in the Belizean Emergency Contraceptive Advocates (BECA) project from the year 2007-08 and she has received additional trainings in community outreach, and strategic planning.
 Eva is particularly passionate about her work in HIV/AIDS prevention, care, and treatment.
 She is the chair for Belmopan City HIV committee of Belmopan and hopes to collaborate in the fight to decrease discrimination against people living with HIV.